Panreta/Math/README.md

 # Math
-Something learned in SUSTech about math
+Recording the intuition I got or generated about math.
+A self-maintained math kit.